-Figure 4.
-Comparison of the primal (a) and dual (b) approaches through the use of four different indices of centrality ( $C^{C}$ denotes closeness; $C^{B}$ denotes betweenness; $C^{S}$ denotes straightness; and $C^{1}$ denotes information) for four 1-square-mile sample cases [(1) Ahmedabad, (2) Venice, (3) Richmond, CA, and (4) Walnut Creek, CA].
+Figure 4: Comparison of the primal (a) and dual (b) approaches through the use of four different indices of centrality (C^C denotes closeness; C^B denotes betweenness; C^S denotes straightness; and C^I denotes information) for four 1-square-mile sample cases [(1) Ahmedabad, (2) Venice, (3) Richmond, CA, and (4) Walnut Creek, CA]

-to as the combined result of two diverse and autonomous rationales, the first drives the generalization process, and the second drives the spatial flow of centrality.
+Though the border effect dominates the primal representation, it is somehow minimized in the dual approach [figure 4(b) (over)], owing to the combined impact both of the loss of metrics and, on the other hand, of the generalization model, which makes the network less fragmented.
+In so doing, the generalization model actually plays a vital role in that it allows us to limit, to some extent, the border effect.
+On the other hand, the identification of continuous routes across the urban fabric is performed before centrality analysis rather than being one of its outcomes: as such, the results of centrality analysis get deeply affected by principles that do not belong to any concept of centrality, but belong rather to the algorithm embedded in the generalization model (straightness at intersections in ICN, uninterrupted linearity in axial mapping, or others).
+Thus our dual analysis, like that of space syntax, can be referred to as the combined result of two diverse and autonomous rationales, the first drives the generalization process, and the second drives the spatial flow of centrality.
 This finding confirms that of a previous work in which a conventional space-syntax dual analysis, applied without any generalization model on a segmentally represented street network, was found to be misleading for the overwhelming impact of the border effect (Dalton et al, 2003).
-Again, this effect is not due to some hidden structure of the urban phenomenon, but to the inherent character of the chosen index: integration, or $C^{C}$ , is quite affected by the border effect as a result of its deep-seated nature; it does not lead by itself to any legible description of urban routes or focal areas unless the system is artificially defragmented throughout a generalization process and the study area is widened in order to leave the most border-affected parts out of the picture, which seems a scarcely efficient-though truly effective-solution.
+Again, this effect is not due to some hidden structure of the urban phenomenon, but to the inherent character of the chosen index: integration, or C^{C} , is quite affected by the border effect as a result of its deep-seated nature; it does not lead by itself to any legible description of urban routes or focal areas unless the system is artificially defragmented throughout a generalization process and the study area is widened in order to leave the most border-affected parts out of the picture, which seems a scarcely efficient - though truly effective - solution.